SwingTheVine/QSAND-Minecraft/README.md

 ## How versioning works
 The versioning system for this mod follows the [Semantic Versioning rules](https://semver.org/).
 As such, it is formatted in an `X.Y.Z` format where:
 * X is the major version.
 This is incremented when a non-backward compatible update is pushed.
+This is for new features.
 * Y is the minor version.
 This is incremented whenever I push to GitHub.
+This is for stable bug-fixes.
 * Z is the patch version.
 This is incremented whenever I launch Minecraft to test a patch.
+This is for unstable bug-fixes/features.

+The versioning system for names and releases of versions of this mod are formatted in an `A.B.C-X.Y.Z` format where `A.B.C` is the Minecraft version.

 ## Licenses
 ### Overview